Jonax/HexGenSharp/README.md

 hexgen2014 world generator
 ==========================

-This is a program for creating nice looking images of a world map.
+This is a program for creating nice looking images of a world map and simulating weather.
 Maps are randomly generated using entirely procedural methods.

 **TODO SCREENSHOT**